PhilipYip1988/python-tutorials/readme.md

 The concept of an iterators was covered briefly when looking at inbuilt collections and constructing a for loop.
 The builtins module contains commonly used iterators such as the zip, filter and map iterator classes.
 Python also has an iterator module itertools that contains zip_longest, filterfalse, and starmap iterator classes which complement their similar counterpart in builtins.
 The itertools module also has a cycle, repeat and count iterator classes which are endless iterators.
 The cycle iterator can be used to continuously index around a collection, returning to the top after reaching the bottom.
 Like the collections module, the itertools module is one of the closest modules to Python builtins.
 Effective use of these two modules simplifies common programming tasks and generally makes the code more Pythonic and easier to read:

 [Iterator Tools Module](https://github.com/PhilipYip1988/python-tutorials/blob/main/019_itertools/readme.md)

+## Standard Modules

+The Python Standard Modules are Modules that are included with the Python installation.
+There are approximately 200 standard modules in the [Python module Index](https://docs.python.org/3/py-modindex.html).
+The Python Module Index lists each module in alphabetical order and gives brief details about each module.
+It is possible to get overwhelmed when looking at this list for the first time.
+Each standard module is compartmentalised for a specific purpose, that is common but not as common as the builtin identifiers which have previously been used.
+Some of the modules are much more commonly used than others an some of the modules are designed more for advanced Python programmers and Python developers.
+It is not recommended to attempt to learn these in the alphabetical order listed.

+This guide selects some of the more commonly used modules and places them in a good order for the purpose of learning.
+Tackling the modules in this order will reinforce the programming concepts learned from the builtins Python Module and give a prequisite understanding of Python required for more specialised purposes such as Data Science or Web Development.

 This guide looks at the use of the Operating System module and the shell utilities shutil module.
 These modules are used to carry out file operations within Python and behave similar to the equivalent commands in bash.
 This tutorial will examine how to read and write data to a text file.